 Graduate Student Association (GSA)

 Donna grew up in the Philadelphia area and attended Bucknell University where she earned a B.S. in Biology.
 After working as a research technician and earning her M.S. in Biomedical Chemistry here at Jefferson, she decided to go back for her PhD.
-Now starting her fourth year, Donna is working under the joint advisorship of Drs.
+Now starting her fifth year, Donna is working under the joint advisorship of Drs.
 Natalia Riobo and My Mahoney studying the cross-talk between hedgehog and cell adhesion-mediated signaling in cancer.
 In her free time she enjoys cheering on Philadelphia sports teams and exploring the city.

 Samantha grew up in New York City and Pennsylvania.
 She attended Temple University where she received a bachelor’s of science in Biology in 2011.
-Samantha is currently starting her second year as a PhD student in the Immunology and Microbial Pathogenesis program.
+Samantha is currently starting her third year as a PhD student in the Immunology and Microbial Pathogenesis program.
 She is in Dr. Hooper's laboratory studying central nervous system immunity using a rabies model.

 Vice President of Academic Affairs (PhD)